South Africa national soccer team: Pre-1992

-Soccer first arrived in South Africa through colonialism in the late nineteenth century, as the game was popular among British soldiers.
+Football first arrived in South Africa through colonialism in the late nineteenth century, as the game was popular among British soldiers.
 From the earliest days of the sport in South Africa until the end of apartheid, organised soccer was affected by the country's system of racial segregation.
-The all-white Football Association of South Africa (FASA) was formed in 1892, while the South African Indian Football Association (SAIFA), the South African Bantu Football Association (SABFA) and the South African Coloured Football Association (SACFA) were founded in 1903, 1933 and 1936 respectively.
+The all-white Football Association of South Africa (FASA) was formed in 1892, while the South African Indian Football Association (SAIFA), the South African Bantu Football Association (SABFA) and the South African Black Football Association (SACFA) were founded in 1903, 1933 and 1936 respectively.

 In 1903 the SAFA re-affiliated with the English Football Association after the Second Boer War between the British Empire and the Boer state.
 There was a plan to play a tournament held in Argentina, with South Africa and Fulham as guest teams, but it was not carried out.
 Nevertheless, South Africa traveled to South America in 1906 to play a series of friendly matches there.

 South Africa played a total of 12 matches in South America, winning 11 with 60 goals scored and only 7 conceded.
-Some of the rivals were Belgrano A.C., Argentina national team, a Liga Rosarina combined, Estudiantes (BA) and Quilmes.
-The only team that could beat South Africa was the Argentine Alumni by 1–0 at Sociedad Sportiva stadium of Buenos Aires, on 24 June, although the South Africans would take revenge on 22 July, defeating the Alumni by 2–0.
+Opponents included Belgrano A.C., the Argentina national team, a combined Liga Rosarina, Estudiantes (BA) and Quilmes.
+The only team that defeated South Africa was Argentina's Alumni 1–0 at Sociedad Sportiva stadium in Buenos Aires, on 24 June, although the South Africans would take revenge on 22 July, defeating them 2–0.
 The players were exclusively white, civil servants, government employees, bankers and civil engineers.
 Seven of the 15 players were born in South Africa and 8 originated from England and Scotland.